Quaran-Team Training Week 2

 This week, you won’t see any change from last week.
-We will continue this for another week to see how everyone feels before we change things up.
+We will continue this for another week to see how everyone feels before changing things.
 Remember, when it comes to hanging, listen to your body as you progress through the workouts.
 If you can’t finish a set, end the workout.
-Going too long, too heavy, or too fast, is a recipe for injury.
+Going too long, too heavy, or too fast is a recipe for injury.

-This section of the workout is only for the older more experienced team members (or if one of us coaches gave you permission to do this).
+This workout section is only for the older, more experienced team members (or if one of us coaches permits you to do this).

 Below, you will find 2 buttons, each leading to videos I posted in week 1 (I hope you watched them).